-- You must tell your credit card company before you leave that you will be traveling in Europe.
+- You must tell your bank and credit card company before you leave that you will be traveling in Europe.
 Otherwise, they may think your card has been stolen and your account will be frozen and unusable while traveling.

 Q: Can I bring my kids?

 A: It depends.
 In general, this is considered an adult trip.
 We specialize in wine appreciation which is not a child’s opportunity.
 Also, there are many days where we walk for miles.
 Most younger kids would not be suited for this type of day.
 Safety-wise, our boat does not have any rails on the bow and would be fairly easy to fall off of.
 All that said, if your kids are older (in their mid to late teens), and you are interested in introducing them to European culture, we are happy to talk about a cruise that would be suitable for the whole family.

 Q: I don’t speak French.
 Is that ok?

 A: It’s ok if you don’t speak French as long as you remember to always start with “Bonjour” (Good morning / good day) and end with “Merci” (thank-you).
 The French are formal, polite people.
 These two words are the magic gateway to pleasant interactions in France.
 We do recommend learning more than that if you want to feel a little more comfortable in-country.
 The Michel Thomas Language Learning App is our favorite.